Search this site

 Barry Schwartz studies the link between economics and psychology, offering startling insights into modern life.

-He is the author of many books, including Why We Work (2015), an eye-opening, groundbreaking tour of the purpose of work in our lives, showing how work operates in our culture and how you can find your own path to happiness in the workplace, and Practical Wisdom: The Right Way to Do the Right Thing (2011), a reasoned and urgent call to embrace and protect the essential human quality that has been drummed out of our lives: wisdom.
+Exclusively represented by BrightSight Speakers, he is the author of many books, including Choose Wisely: Rationality, Ethics, and the Art of Decision-Making (2025), which propose a new framework for understanding decision making, Why We Work (2015), an eye-opening, groundbreaking tour of the purpose of work in our lives, showing how work operates in our culture and how you can find your own path to happiness in the workplace, and Practical Wisdom: The Right Way to Do the Right Thing (2011), a reasoned and urgent call to embrace and protect the essential human quality that has been drummed out of our lives: wisdom.

 In 2005, Barry published The Paradox of Choice: Why More Is Less.
 The message of the book is that too many choices can paralyze people into inaction and cause them to be dissatisfied with even good decisions.
 It was named one of the top business books of the year by both Business Week and Forbes Magazine, and has been translated into fourteen languages.